reald/anytone-flash-tools/at-d878uv_memory.md

 57 | 02940050 | 10 | 50656761 73757320 50726f6a 656b7400 | cd 06 || Pega sus  Proj ekt. || Pegasus Projekt. ||

    - NR - Number, 4 bytes BCD coded.
 Highest nibble at lowest address.
 0 Padded at the end.
 Max 8 digits, more will crash CPS.
    - LN - 1 byte, length of number/digits.
-Necessary to compare end from 0 at the last digits.
+Necessary to distinguish end from 0 at the last digit.
    - NA - NAME, 15 byte, ASCII.
 Zero padded.

 Start at 0x02940000, 1 record is 24 bytes, up to 128 records can be stored.
 There are no empty records, CPS moves other records to empty places.
 End of last record is approx. at 0x02940bff.
 TBC.